Question

 Answer

-Most of the tools described in this article require admin access to the different products.
-If you aren't an admin in the ticketing system, and live chat, see these two articles:
+Most tools in this article require admin access.
+If you aren't an admin in the ticketing system and live chat, see:

 • Understanding Zendesk Support user roles